 Playing at online casinos has become extremely popular since the internet began and more recently over the last few years.
 In short, online casinos are safe and fair to play at – CasinoManual.co.uk highlights the reasons why.

 Let’s look at how safe they are to play at.
-As explained in the Where are Online Casinos located and licensed? article, you will see that online casinos need to undergo stringent and comprehensive scrutiny in order to be granted a license from the various gaming jurisdictions.
+Online casinos need to undergo stringent and comprehensive scrutiny in order to be granted a license from the various gaming jurisdictions.
 Ever since the UK Gambling Act 2014, online casinos face even stricter regulations to offer their services to the UK market.

 Safeguarding and protecting your details is vital to them – online casinos utilize sophisticated encryption technology to ensure that sensitive data you submit is transferred properly over to the casino.
 Encryption means that their technology scrambles your data so no-one else can interpret or ready your personal or financial details.